 To skip the acquisition of the nominal beam current until the next time the Acquire window is activated, click No, or to not acquire the nominal beam current simply click Cancel.
-In this last instance, the program will use load the nominal beam current from the default beam current from the PROBEWIN.INI file.
-To disable the beam drift correction or to manually change the nominal beam current click the • or to manually change the nominal beam current, click the, Count Times button and enter the new value in nA.
+In this last instance, the program will use load the nominal beam current from the PROBEWIN.INI file.
+To disable the beam drift correction or to manually change the nominal beam current click the or to manually change the nominal beam current, click the Count Times button and enter the new value in nA.
 A zero nominal beam current disables the beam drift correction.